idenispankov/web_project_4/README.md

 * File structure and css selectors were written according
 BEM (Block__Element_Modifier) methodology.
 * JavaScript files created using ES6 classes (constructor)
-* Also build project using webpack
+* Compiled a code with webpack

 ##
 * I did this project from scratch using design created in [Figma](https://www.figma.com).